 As a runner and coach, I get asked a lot of questions about running.
 Most are asked by new runners, or those thinking about starting a running program.
-I’ve written a couple posts with the answers to the most common questions.
-Check here and here.
+I’ve written a post with the answers to the most common questions.
 And one of my favorites, the Top 5 Embarrassing Running Questions.

 Some people, though, just don’t get running.
 “Why would I want to run 26 miles when I can drive it?” they think.
 They don’t understand that getting up early, in all kinds of weather, to pound the pavement for an hour or more brings a special kind of joy, not to mention sense of accomplishment, to those of us who call ourselves runners.

 So in the spirit of helpfulness and good fun, I am giving to those non-runners two things: 1.
 A list of questions to never ask a runner (and why), and 2.
 The answer to those questions (because I know you really do want to know).

 1. Did you win?

 The reason that runners don’t like it: Because, with very few exceptions it points out to us that, in spite of all the heart and soul and hard work we put into our training, we’re not ever going to win the race.
 But, you know what?
 It really isn’t about winning.
 It’s about heart and soul and hard work and improving at something we love doing.